peca2345/ESPHome-modbus-wattmeter-DSM630MCT/README.md

 - for addresses that are read use the "sensor" class
 - for addresses that are write use the "number" class (you can then change their values in lovelace)
-- for each register you want to have in HA you have to create a separate sensor in ESPHome -as long as the address of the device is the same as some sensor, it doesn't matter
+- for each register you want to have in HA you have to create a separate sensor in ESPHome
+- as long as the address of the device is the same as some sensor, it doesn't matter
+- no need to set the wattmeter - works with default address 0x01

 ## Components:
 - ESP8266 / ESP32